 - By making down payment of 20% or more, a buyer can avoid the 2–3% mortgage default insurance premium.
 This is comparable to the 5% shared-equity incentive offered for existing or resale homes — and without the obligation to repay the equity.
 For those who can afford it, we expect that going uninsured will be the preferred option.

 In Part 2 of this article, we’ll perform a more rigorous analysis showing that about half of eligible buyers are likely to use the incentive.
-That cuts the overal adoption of the FTHBI down to 15% of the residential market — not insignificant, but a smaller share than many have expected.
+That cuts the overall adoption of the FTHBI down to 15% of the residential market — not insignificant, but a smaller share than many have expected.
 Even though this new program may not help most buyers in the GTA, the area still benefits from Toronto’s property tax rates, which are some of the lowest in Ontario.

 - Data were estimated by fitting a Student T distribution to log-price data from July 2016 and adjusting the median and scale to fit recent statistics.
 Procedure was repeated for condo apartments, condo townhouses, and detached houses.
 The combined data is a mixture model with appropriate overall percentages.